Crisis Residential Center

 About the Runaway and Homeless Youth Shelter:

 Bill Wilson Center's Crisis Residential Center provides short-term shelter for homeless and runaway youth ages 11-17.
 Through intensive individual, group and family counseling the shelter's program strives to reunite families whenever possible, prevent future problems and stabilize the lives of young people to keep them safe.

 A typical day in the shelter includes family-style meals that the youth help prepare each day, assigned chores, school, family and individual counseling sessions, and workshops.
 For many of the youth in our shelter, it is the first time that they feel safe, that they matter and that they have within them what it takes to succeed in life.

 The Rainbow Ladder

-The Rainbow Ladder is a system of privileges and responsibilities for residents of Bill Wilson Center's youth shelter.
+The Rainbow Ladder is a system of privileges and responsibilities for residents of Bill Wilson Center's Youth Crisis Shelter.

 Each youth begins on the Orange level, giving them time to become oriented with staff, fellow residents and house rules.
 The steps then go to Green, Crimson, Gold and finally Platinum.
 Each level has increased roles and responsibilities, but is rewarded with increased privileges.